-No Collective (Jay Barnacle, Ai Chinen, Kay Festa, Earle Lipski, You Nakai, et al.) makes various forms of 'time machines'---temporal works that examine and (re)construct different modes of temporalities.
+No Collective (Jay Barnacle, Ai Chinen, Kay Festa, Earle Lipski, You Nakai, et al.) makes various works that examine and (re)construct different modes of temporalities.
 Most often, these have resulted in music performances which explore and problematize both the conceptual and material infrastructures of music and performance.
-Other formats of work include play-scripts, picture books, haunted houses, and 'performance art' (in the narrow sense).
+Other formats of work include play-scripts, picture books, haunted houses, and performance arT.
 Since its inception circa 2007, members of No Collective have varied both in quantity (from one to fifty) and quality (from reluctant music novices to professional instrumentalists) according to each works’ objective and situational conditions.
 Recent works include "VESNA'S FALL," A DECIDEDLY MODERNIST DANCE PIECE MADE IN COLLABORATION WITH LINDSEY DRURY (JUDSON CHURCH, BLACK MOUNTAIN COLLEGE, 2014), AND "Concertos No.4," performed with ball-shaped speakers operated by blind performers in a completely darkened 16,000 square feet performance space (National Museum of Modern Art Tokyo, 2012); curatorial projects include the first concerts of the Argentinian composer Ellen C. Covito in New York city and Tokyo; publications include "Concertos" (Ugly Duckling Presse, 2011), a book which describes and prescribes the process of preparation, performance, and documentation of a music concert in the form of a playscript, and "Sonnet for Concertos No.4" (National Museum of Modern Art Tokyo, 2013), a score of a pop song whose lyrics are the entire instructions for making another ('serious') music concert.
-A brief portrayal of our activities can be found in "an interview with You Nakai" by Elizabeth Hoffman, published in Perspectives of New Music (Winter, 2013).
+A brief portrayal of NO COLLECTIVE'S activities can be found in "an interview with You Nakai" by Elizabeth Hoffman, published in Perspectives of New Music (Winter, 2013).
 FROM MAY 2014, NO COLLECTIVE HAS STARTED A PUBLISHER CALLED 'ALREADY NOT YET.'

 For You Nakai